InnerLoopLLC/OculusPlatformBP/README.md

 *(UE4.23+ includes Oculus Platform SDK 1.40 by default. **It is highly recommended to update to v19 to access all features and bug fixes.**)*<br>
 *(This plugin attempts to handle whichever Oculus Platform SDK is installed.
 Though 1.40+ is required.)*<br>
 *(This plugin has only been tested for UE4.25.3-Oculus, however it may also work on other engine branches.
 No promises.)*
+*(Launcher distributions of UE4 are not currently supported.
+You'll have to compile your own build of the engine.)*

 ## Installation
 *(Optional)* - Update [*Oculus Platform SDK*](https://developer.oculus.com/downloads/package/oculus-platform-sdk/) to latest version (v19).